LindemannRock/craft-component-manager/docs/CONFIGURATION.md

-# Twig Component Manager Configuration
+# Component Manager Configuration

 ## Configuration File

-You can override plugin settings by creating a `twig-component-manager.php` file in your `config/` directory.
+You can override plugin settings by creating a `component-manager.php` file in your `config/` directory.

 ### Basic Setup

-1. Copy `vendor/lindemannrock/twig-component-manager/src/config.php` to `config/twig-component-manager.php`
+1. Copy `vendor/lindemannrock/component-manager/src/config.php` to `config/component-manager.php`
 2. Modify the settings as needed

 ### Available Settings